johnnysako/planner/README.md

 ```
 - `"name"`: Just a label
 - `"need"`: Not used yet, this is for future use in simulating plan success with wants vs needs
-- `"ammount"`: How much is the expense annually?
+- `"amount"`: How much is the expense annually?
 - `"starting_year"`: Year the expense starts
 - `"end_year"`: Year the expense ends [optional] - if not included expense will run to end of plan
 - `"frequency"`: How many years between expenses?
 For example, 5 means the expense happens every 5th year (2043, 2048, 2053, etc.)